Alec Douglas-Home: Prime Minister (1963–1964)

-In Opposition (1964–1970)
+In opposition (1964–1970)

 As Leader of the Opposition, Douglas-Home persuaded Macleod and Powell to rejoin the Conservative front bench.
 Within weeks of the general election Butler retired from politics, accepting the post of Master of Trinity College, Cambridge together with a life peerage.
 Douglas-Home did not immediately allocate shadow portfolios to his colleagues, but in January 1965 he gave Maudling the foreign affairs brief and Heath became spokesman on Treasury and economic affairs.
 There was no immediate pressure for Douglas-Home to hand over the leadership to a member of the younger generation, but by early 1965 a new Conservative group called PEST (Pressure for Economic and Social Toryism) had discreetly begun to call for a change.
 Douglas-Home either did not know, or chose to ignore, the fact that Heath had made a donation to PEST.
 He decided that the time was coming for him to retire as leader, with Heath as his preferred successor.

 Determined that the party should abandon the "customary processes of consultation", which had caused such rancour when he was appointed in 1963, Douglas-Home set up an orderly process of secret balloting by Conservative MPs for the election of his immediate and future successors as party leader.
 In the interests of impartiality the ballot was organised by the 1922 Committee, the backbench Conservative MPs.
 Douglas-Home announced his resignation as Conservative leader on 22 July 1965.
 Three candidates stood in the 1965 Conservative Party leadership election: Heath, Maudling and Powell.
 Heath won with 150 votes (one of them cast by Douglas-Home) to 133 for Maudling and 15 for Powell.

 Douglas-Home accepted the foreign affairs portfolio in Heath's shadow cabinet.
 Many expected this to be a short-lived appointment, a prelude to Douglas-Home's retirement from politics.
 It came at a difficult time in British foreign relations: events in the self-governing colony of Rhodesia (formerly Southern Rhodesia), which had been drifting towards crisis for some years, finally erupted into open rebellion against British sovereignty.
 The predominantly white minority government there opposed an immediate transfer to black majority rule before the colony had achieved sovereign statehood, and in November 1965 it unilaterally declared independence.
-Douglas-Home won the approval of left-wing Labour MPs such as Wedgwood Benn for his unwavering opposition to the rebel government, and for ignoring those on the right wing of the Conservative party who sympathised with the rebels on racial grounds.
+Douglas-Home won the approval of Labour MPs such as Wedgwood Benn, later known as Tony Benn, for his unwavering opposition to the rebel government, and for ignoring those on the right wing of the Conservative party who sympathised with the rebels on racial grounds.